 If you’re interested in buying coffee grounds to grind yourself, then Starbucks and Café Martínez sell those for a good price.
 There are other coffee providers like Café Delivery which are highly recommended.

 Since pretty much every café and restaurant serve expresso and not dripped coffee, when you ask for a ‘café‘, you’re actually getting espresso.
 A café chico is a shot of espresso in an espresso cup.
 In the case of café en jarrito, it’ll be a double shot in a little taller cup.

-This is the most popular way the Argentines like to drink their coffee.
-It is a café ‘cut’ with a little warm milk and comes in an espresso cup.
-You could ‘modify’ this to your liking base on size.
-Like me, when I want to have a bit more milk in my coffee but I don’t want to drink a whole big cup (see below café con leche), I’d ask for ‘un cortado mitad mitad‘, which means half coffee half milk, and that usually comes in a jarrito (taller espresso cup).
-It’s actually a café con leche but in a smaller size.
+This is the most popular way Argentines like to drink their coffee.
+It is a café ‘cut’ with a little warm milk that comes in an espresso cup.
+You could change this to your liking base on size.
+For example, you can ask for ‘un cortado mitad mitad‘, which means half coffee half milk, and that usually comes in a jarrito (taller espresso cup).
+It’s actually a café con leche, but it comes in a smaller size.

 Café con crema

 Instead of a little milk, it’ll be a blob of cream in your shot of espresso.